Oxford United W.F.C.: History

 In 1994-95 the Women's FA passed control of its competitions to the Football Association with competition titles changing from "Women's FA" to "FA Women's".

 In 1995–96, the league changed its name to FA Women's Premier League Southern Division, in which Oxford finished in 3rd place, as well as reaching the semi-final of the FA Women's Premier League Cup, and again reaching the fourth round of the Women's FA Cup, losing at St Helens Garswood Ladies by 2 goals to 1.

 After a number of turbulent years, whilst much development occurred in women's football, the club re-emerged as Oxford United Ladies in the 2005–06 season, playing in the Thames Valley Counties League Division 1, which they won at the first attempt.
 They were also winners of the Thames Valley Counties League Cup and Oxfordshire FA Women's Cup.
-Not to be outdone, the Reserves side won the Thames Valley Counties League Division 2 North.
 As a result, the first team were promoted to the Southern Region Women's Football League Division 1 for the 2006–07 season, and the Reserves rose to the Thames Valley Counties League Division 1, with a third Development side playing in Thames Valley Counties League Division 2.

 The first team then floated between the Southern Region Division 1 and Southern Region Premier Division for the next few seasons, but by 2011–12 the club won the Southern Region Women's Football League Premier Division and were again promoted in 2012–13 where they won the South-West Combination and were elected as inaugural members of the Women's Super League 2nd division (WSL 2).

-Oxford United Ladies have won the Ladies Oxfordshire Senior Cup, beating Henley Town Ladies 2–1 at Bicester Town F.C.
-The scorers were Lauren Allison and Stacey Coles five minutes from time.
-"Credit must go to the girls for the win," said ladies boss Ben Thomas after the match.
+Oxford United Ladies won the Ladies Oxfordshire Senior Cup, beating Henley Town Ladies 2–1 at Bicester Town F.C.

 On 25 June 2025, the club announced that as part of its plan to professionalise it was adopting a hybrid-professional model, moving from part-time evening training to a regime of three sessions in the afternoon each week.